Outpost Packet Message Manager Platform Support |

 Microsoft Operating Systems

 March 2007.
 Two users have successfully installed and used Outpost v2.1 under Wine on a laptop running Linux.
 While extensive testing was not performed, it was reported that the user was able to transfer messages both via TNC/radio (a Kenwood D7A no less) and via telnet connection.
 Another user reported it running on his laptop, but was painfully slow.
 Watch for an update or application note in the area.
 Intel MAC Book Pro 7 August 2007.
 John KC9KKO reported the following: "This week I installed Outpost on my INTEL Mac Book Pro and it runs nicely.
 First I installed a product called Crossover MAC from the Codeweavers site, then ran the OUTPOST installation executable, and then ran OUTPOST.
 I configured it to access the BBS’s using the TELNET.
 It works, and it didn’t take any effort thanks to a well written application.
 I might tackle serial port access in a couple of weeks."
-General Feedback Please send any feedback to updated: July 11, 2008 |
+General Feedback Please send any feedback to updated: May 23, 2013 |